HyperspaceApp/Hyperspace/cmd/hsc/README.md

 network.

 #### Renter tasks
-* `hsc renter upload [filename] [nickname]` uploads a file to the sia network. `filename` is the path to the file you want to upload, and nickname is what you will use to refer to that file in the network.
+* `hsc renter upload [filename] [nickname]` uploads a file to the Hyperspace network. `filename` is the path to the file you want to upload, and nickname is what you will use to refer to that file in the network.
 For example, it is common to have the nickname be the same as the filename.

-* `hsc renter list` displays a list of the your uploaded files currently on the sia network by nickname, and their filesizes.
+* `hsc renter list` displays a list of the your uploaded files currently on the Hyperspace network by nickname, and their filesizes.

-* `hsc renter download [nickname] [destination]` downloads a file from the sia network onto your computer. `nickname` is the name used to refer to your file in the sia network, and `destination` is the path to where the file will be.
+* `hsc renter download [nickname] [destination]` downloads a file from the Hyperspace network onto your computer. `nickname` is the name used to refer to your file in the Hyperspace network, and `destination` is the path to where the file will be.
 If a file already exists there, it will be overwritten.